tbersez/Allmine/docs/_build/html/_sources/AllMine outputs.rst.txt

 Two different strategies of mapping are supported by AllMine.
 For DNA sequencing inputs, AllMine uses BWA (Burrows-Wheeler Aligner).
 For RNA sequencing input, STAR (Spliced Transcripts Alignment to a Reference) is used with a two pass strategy.
-In both case, mapped and sorted reads are stored in the **mapped** directory.
-Both full alignments files and parsed around specified regions are conserved, allowing new parsing around other regions without executing the mapping one again.
+In both cases, mapped and sorted reads are stored in the **mapped** directory.
+Both full alignments files and parsed around specified regions are conserved, allowing new parsing around other regions without executing the mapping once again.
 In the case of RNA sequencing data, the sub-directory **STAR_SJ** is created.
 It contains the de novo splicing junctions discovered by STAR during the first pass of the mapping.

 Putative SNPs
 -------------

-Putative variants called by Varscan can be found in the **variant** directory.
+Putative variants called by Annovar can be found in the **variant** directory.
 Each subfolder correspond to one sample.
 Annotated, phased and raw variants are displayed.